aschey/rooibos/README.md

     let key_down = move |key_event: KeyEvent, _, _| {
         if key_event.code == KeyCode::Enter {
-            // Signals implement `Copy` and can be moved into closures without cloning update_count();
+            // Signals implement `Copy` and can be moved into closures without cloning. update_count();
         }
     };
     col![
         // Reading a signal inside a widget will cause the widget to re-render
-        // when the signal updates
+        // when the signal updates.
         wgt!(line!("count: ".bold(), span!(count.get()).cyan()))
             .on_key_down(key_down)
             .on_click(move |_, _, _| update_count()),